 Patients with chest wall deformity / breast asymmetry

 Patients wanting a natural looking implant that don’t have a lot of breast tissue

 In the Operating Room

 Once the ideal candidate is established there’s a whole new set of surgical differences.
-We followed Dr. William P. Adams, Jr., a board certified plastic surgeon from Dallas, Texas into surgery to see the different techniques first hand.
-“What’s really important is number one; we’re going to have to have a little bit longer incision size.
+We followed Dr. Adams into surgery to see the different techniques first hand.
+“What’s really important is number one, we’re going to have to have a little bit longer incision size.
 However, the most important thing is to dissect the breast pocket very precisely, with no blunt dissection.
 It will be like a lock and key fit for the implant.”